learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

-# Kernels in scikit-learn - Lab
+# Kernels in sci-kit learn - Lab

 ## Introduction

-In this lab, we'll explore applying several types of kernels on some more visual data.
-At the end of the lab, we'll be looking at a real-life data set again to see how SVMs can be of use there!
+In this lab, you'll explore applying several types of kernels on some more visual data.
+At the end of the lab, you'll then apply your knowledge of SVMs to a real world dataset!

 ## Objectives